 Finding the right poem is NOT always easy, so take the time to read through a few and find the right one for you!

 Here are some examples of poems that are appropriate for saying sorry and how to use them as part of your apology.

 Using quotations can also help to illustrate a point and enrich your apology.
 But just like poems, quotes should be used to support your apology and NEVER be the apology itself.

 For example, in a situation where you remained quiet when a friend needed support, the following sentiment may help:

 When you have to make a choice and don't make it, that in itself is a choice.
 William James

 The quote above acknowledges the error and takes ownership of the mistaken choices made—two key ingredients of a perfect apology.
 Additionally, your apology will likely be better received and more effective because you chose a quote that expressed the injured party's point of view.
 After all,...

 A stiff apology is a second insult....
 The injured party does not want to be compensated because he has been wronged; he wants to be healed because he has been hurt.
 Gilbert Keith Chesterton

-On our quotes page we provide a few good examples of quotes for saying sorry and what situations they're best suited for.
+On our quotes page we provide a few good examples of quotes for saying sorry and what types of situations they're best suited for.
 We also have other pages on quotes that surround apologies and saying sorry.
-They are: